Department of Veterans Services

 The Soldiers Relief Commission was established to help indigent veterans and/or veterans in an emergency situation who have at least one day of wartime service.
 A staff member fills out the application form for the veteran and Soldiers Relief Commissioners determine their needs.
 Many times, when immediate help is needed, they are referred to other county agencies.
 The veteran may apply for financial assistance for food, rent, mortgage, taxes, utility bills, clothing and many other necessities of life.
 The Soldiers Relief Committee meets on the 1st and 3rd Thursday at 10:00 a.m.

 The Veterans Burial Fund is a fund set up for veterans who have at least 90 days of wartime service.
 If the estate, real and personal, does not exceed $40,000 excluding the homestead, the family will receive $300 towards the burial expenses from Genesee County.
 The veteran must also have been a resident of Michigan for a period of six months before entering the service, or for a period of three years immediately preceding death.

 The Michigan Veterans Trust Fund is a state fund set up for veterans who have at least 180 days of wartime service and have a short-term emergent situation.
 In most cases, veterans apply for food, utility bills, rent, mortgage, taxes, clothing and other items deemed as an emergent need.
 The Trust Fund Committee meets on a monthly basis.

 Homeless Veterans can get assistance with medical treatment, temporary shelter, housing and employment.
-A representative from the U.S. Department of Veterans Affairs is available at the Department of Veterans Services every other Friday from 9:00 a.m. to 11:30 a.m.
+A Social Worker from the U.S. Department of Veterans Affairs is available at the Department of Veterans Services on Thursdays from 9:30 a.m. to 11:00 a.m.

 For more information, contact: